Welcome to Raygun: A quick start guide for new and returning users

 **Use the custom grouping feature: **Everyone has slightly different ideas of how to group errors.
 Inconsistencies between languages make grouping criteria even harder.
 Raygun groups errors primarily on the stack trace.

-When there are edge cases that Raygun can’t deal with, you can use the custom grouping feature to apply additional logic on top of what Raygun can automatically provide.
+When there are edge cases that Raygun can’t process, you can use the custom grouping feature to apply additional logic on top of what Raygun can automatically provide.

-We are constantly working on improving our grouping algorithm to ensure that the right errors are grouped together.
-Having said that, it is a difficult problem and we don’t always get it right, so it helps to get some examples from our users to help us improve.
+We’re constantly working on improving our grouping algorithm to ensure that the right errors are grouped together.
+Having said that, it’s a complex challenge, so it helps to get feedback from our users.

-If you’ve tried all of the above methods, understood how Raygun automatically groups errors, and you still need further assistance, we’d like to hear from you.
+If you’ve tried all of the above methods, understood how Raygun automatically groups errors, and you’re still having issues, please get in touch.

 Send us the name of the provider and language you are using and the URLs of the error events that you believe are grouped or separated incorrectly, and one of our engineers will be in touch.